 The bread and butter of any business is the customer.
 For the shopper though, one of the most frustrating aspects of buying is arguably arriving at the realisation that one has not received value for their money.
 Whether it is from a defective product or an incomplete service, the struggle is a perpetual one for consumers around the world.

 I believe that to begin rightly is to end rightly.
 The art of learning can be paralleled in some ways to the principles of architecture.
 As with any mega-structure, setting a good and strong foundation is vital to ensure that the building stands steadfast and endures well.
-At ICCA we provide a breadth of information, delivered by the only PME Knightsbridge qualified teachers in the region, as well as follow up support and advice so that every student leaves able to perform everything they did in the classroom confidently in their own time too.
+At ICCA we provide a breadth of information, delivered only by City & Guilds certified instructors in the region, as well as follow up support and advice so that every student leaves able to perform everything they did in the classroom confidently in their own time too.

 Our certified programme is divided into three very comprehensive modules: the first ‘Sugar paste’ module covers the A to Z of techniques utilising rolled sugar; the second module covers ‘flower making’ with botanical attention to detail, finish and bouquet-making techniques; the third module is the ‘all and sundry’ concerning liquid and piped sugar – this is the ‘royal icing’ module.
-Every student that successfully navigates these three modules is awarded a PME Masters Certification.
+Every student that successfully navigates these three modules are awarded a City & Guilds, London Certification.

 Of course, at ICCA the learning never stops!
 Graduated students are offered on-going support and advice from their instructors if they do so wish.
 In addition, if any student wants to take their qualifications further, the Sugarcraft department also offers additional courses of advanced techniques such as ‘patch-working in sugar’, ‘sugar lace’, ‘advanced modelling’, ‘cake carving’ and more!
 This leaves the prospective individual with the ability to tackle projects at competition levels.
 Each course of instruction also equips the student with Professional Business knowledge and an informed approach to starting up entrepreneurial endeavours of their own.